prog4biol/pfb2023/unix.md

 #### OK.
 I've Logged in.
 What Now?

-The terminal window is running **shell** called "bash."
-The shell is a loop that:
+The terminal window is running **shell** called "zsh".
+(Mac recently changed from bash) The shell is a loop that:
 1. Prints a prompt
 2. Reads a line of input from the keyboard
 3. Parses the line into one or more commands